Deewana Main Deewana: Title and other changes

-The film was suggested to have a title change as Pyar Jhukta Nahin but it did not materialise.
+The film was suggested to have a title change as Jung aur Mohabbat but it did not materialise.
 They planned to keep the title as Deewana Main Deewana.

 Critical reception

 The Times of India gave the film 2.5 out of 5 stars saying "Lack of newness is a spoiler.
 You go to the theater, preparing yourself to sit through an 'old' film and thus, in spite of it being decently entertaining, it fails to grip your attention."
 Filmfare wrote, "Frankly speaking this movie should have been kept in the cans.
 Stay away from it, as it has nothing to offer in the theatre or at home".